anishghosh01/Websocket-speed-test-with-1024B-payload/README.md

 Step2:- After entering into the virtual environment, use the following command to run the app:- python .\app.py

-After successfully uploading the speed_test.ino into the ESP32, open the local host ip displayed in the terminal (as shown in the terminal of Step 1).
+After successfully uploading the speed_test_1kb.ino into the ESP32, open the local host ip displayed in the terminal (as shown in the terminal of Step 1).

+Now you will see the speed on the WebApp hosted on your browser.